10 – I Got News For You

 # 9 – Jump Right Out

 Coming in at number 9 on our Edgar Winter Songs list in the great track “Jump Right Out.”
 The song was released on Edgar Winter first album Entrance.
 That album was released in 1970.
 Eleven of the albums twelve tracks were written by Edgar and Johnny Winter.
 The sole exception was the incredible cover of “Tobacco Road,” which shows up later on our top 10 Edgar Winter songs list.
+A song that the David Lee Roth Band featuring Steve Vai also recorded an amazing version of.

 # 8 – Easy Street